Society of the Cincinnati: History

-George Washington was elected the first President General of the Society, serving from December 1783 until his death in 1799.
+George Washington was elected the first President General of the Society, serving from December 1783 until he died in 1799.
 The second President General was Alexander Hamilton, and after he died from wounds suffered in a duel in 1804, he was succeeded by Charles Cotesworth Pinckney.

 The society's members have included notable military and political leaders, including 23 of the 39 signers of the United States Constitution.

 Insignia

-On June 19, 1783, the General Society of the Cincinnati adopted the bald eagle as its insignia.
-(The insignia was originally referred to as an "order" in the Society's records.)
-It is one of America's first post-revolution symbols and an important piece of American iconography.
+On June 19, 1783, the General Society of the Cincinnati adopted the bald eagle, one of America's first post-revolution symbols and an important piece of American iconography, as its insignia.
+(The insignia was initially called an "order" in the Society's records.)
 It is the second official American emblem to use the bald eagle, following the Great Seal of the United States.
 The insignia may have been derived from the same discourse that produced the seal.

 The suggestion of the bald eagle as the Cincinnati insignia was made by Major Pierre L'Enfant, a French officer who joined the American Army in 1777, served in the Corps of Engineers, and became one of the first members of the Society.
 He observed that "[t]he Bald Eagle, which is unique to this continent, and is distinguished from those of other climates by its white head and tail, appears to me to deserve attention."
-In 1783, L'Enfant was commissioned to travel to France to have the first eagle badges made, based on his design (L'Enfant later planned and partially laid out the city of Washington, D.C.).
+In 1783, L'Enfant was commissioned to travel to France to have the first eagle badges made, based on his design).

 The medallions at the center of the Cincinnati Eagle depict, on the obverse, Cincinnatus receiving his sword from Roman senators and, on the reverse, Cincinnatus at his plow being crowned by the figure of Pheme (a personification of fame).
-The Society's colors, light blue and white, symbolize the fraternal bond between the United States and France.
-While all Cincinnati Eagles conform to this general design, there is no single specific design which is official.
-Over the years, over 50 different variations of the eagle have been produced – in varying degrees of size, quality and number produced.
+The Society's light blue and white colors symbolize the fraternal bond between the United States and France.
+While all Cincinnati Eagles conform to this general design, no single specific design is official.
+Over 50 variations of the eagle have been produced over the years.

-A unique diamond encrusted "eagle", referred to as the "Diamond Eagle", was gifted to George Washington by Admiral Comte d'Estaing, on behalf the officers of the French Navy.
-It was received by Washington on May 11, 1784 at the meeting of the General Society in Philadelphia.
-Upon Washington's death, in 1799, it was given by his heirs to Alexander Hamilton, who succeeded Washington as President of the Society.
-Upon Hamilton's death it was given to Charles Cotesworth Pinckney, who succeeded Hamilton as the Society's president.
-It has ever since served as the official insignia of the Society's president and is transferred when a new president takes office.
-In the late 20th century, a copy of the Diamond Eagle was made, which is worn by the president on occasions other than the Triennial Meeting.
+A unique diamond-encrusted "eagle", referred to as the "Diamond Eagle", was given to George Washington by Admiral Comte d'Estaing on behalf of the officers of the French Navy.
+Washington received it on May 11, 1784, at the meeting of the General Society in Philadelphia.
+Upon Washington's death in 1799, it was given by his heirs to Alexander Hamilton, who succeeded Washington as President of the Society.
+Upon Hamilton's death, it was given to Charles Cotesworth Pinckney, who succeeded Hamilton as the Society's president.
+It has since served as the official insignia of the Society's president and is transferred when a new president takes office.
+In the late 20th century, a copy of the Diamond Eagle was made and worn by the president on occasions other than the Triennial Meeting.